panyeroa1/app-dialer/TEMPLATE.md

 - **Transition:** "I was just thinking about what you said regarding..."
 - **Transition:** "By the way, did we settle on the..."
 - **Goal:** Make the re-engagement feel like a spontaneous thought, not a "timeout warning."
+- **Imperfection:** Add a hesitation or throat clear before speaking to signal thoughtfulness.

 **STAGE 2: THE CONNECTION CHECK (Trigger: ~45 Seconds)**
 - If silence persists, assume technical failure.